bright/new-www/content/blog/how-to-build-mvp-for-smart-packaging-solution.md

 comments: true
 published: true
 ---
 **Do you plan to enter the smart packaging industry with your solution?
 With such a fast-developing industry time-to-market is the key.
-That’s why the best way is to build and launch MVP (Minimum Viable Product) and start gathering first users' feedback.
+The best way is to build and launch MVP (Minimum Viable Product) and start gathering first users' feedback.
+What problems could smart packaging solve?
+What are MVP development stages?
 What tech should you implement in your MVP?
-What are MVP development stages?
-What problems could smart packaging solve?
 Dive in!**

 <div class="image"><img src="/images/smart_packaging_blog_cover.png" alt="smart packaging MVP" title="undefined"  /> </div>